tsjensen/protonmail-bridge-docker/README.md

 - a [ProtonMail](https://protonmail.com/) account
 - [Docker](https://www.docker.com/) (obviously)
+- The ProtonMail Bridge files for Linux.
+The Linux version of the ProtonMail Bridge is still in beta, so you must ask ProtonMail support to send you the files by email: `bridge@protonmail.com`

 ## Setup

-This repo is a fully functional setup, which only needs to be configured.
-The ProtonMail Bridge application is downloaded as part of the Docker build.
+Steps to build the working container image:

+1. Place all the files received from ProtonMail into the *protonmail* folder, including files that you need to download, if any.
+There should be a .deb package, some keys and policy files, about 10 files total.

-1. Enter your ProtonMail email address and password into the file *credentials.txt*.
+2. Enter your ProtonMail email address and password into the file *credentials.txt*.
    > **Note:** The file must have UNIX line endings.
 Keep the single quotes, so that any special characters in your
      password don't cause trouble.